CREM-APP/OSEM/README.md

 You should have received a copy of the Apache License Version 2.0 along with this program.
 If not, see http://www.apache.org/licenses/LICENSE-2.0.

+#TODO write requirements

+#TODO how to intall osem